Optimizing Approaches to Improve Outcomes in Cancer

 It’s about timing

 We believe one way we can do more to improve outcomes in certain advanced cancers using immune checkpoint inhibitors is with a maintenance therapy approach.

-While chemotherapy is currently a standard of care, due to its ability to shrink or stabilize tumors, it doesn’t always provide sustained benefit over the long-term.
+While chemotherapy is currently a standard of care for some cancers, due to its ability to shrink or stabilize tumors, it doesn’t always provide sustained benefit over the long-term.
 We wondered, would adding an immune checkpoint inhibitor after a patient has responded to chemotherapy make a difference?
 Could this maintenance approach keep the cancer under control longer, delaying the return or growth of tumors?
 Tumor cells use certain proteins to hide from the immune system, and a PD-L1 (human anti-programmed death ligand-1) antibody can prevent this from happening.

 We conducted a Phase III clinical trial in patients with locally advanced or metastatic bladder cancer.
 This is the first Phase III study examining use of immunotherapy in the first-line setting in advanced bladder cancer that demonstrates a survival advantage, which is a goal of any cancer treatment.7